The heaviest snowfall in a decade is possible as a wintry blast roils parts of the US

 Read more of AP’s climate coverage at http://www.apnews.com/climate-and-environment

-Associated Press journalists Julie Walker in New York, Sophia Tareen in Chicago and Summer Ballentine in Columbia, Missouri, contributed.
-Witte reported from Annapolis, Maryland.
-Whittle reported from Portland, Maine.
+Witte reported from Annapolis, Maryland and Whittle from Portland, Maine.
+Contributing were Associated Press journalists Julie Walker in New York; Sophia Tareen in Chicago; Christopher Weber in Los Angeles; Kimberly Chandler in Montgomery, Alabama; and Summer Ballentine in Columbia, Missouri.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.